DuckBuck-Studios/DuckBuck-AI-Walkie-Talkie/docs/auth/auth_user_flows.md

     participant Security as Auth Security Manager
     participant Repository as User Repository
     participant Auth as Auth Service
-    participant DB as User Service
+    participant LocalDB as LocalDatabaseService
-    participant Storage as Preferences Service
+    participant UserDB as User Service
     participant Analytics as Analytics Service
     participant Logger as Logger Service
     participant FCM as Push Notifications